-- button 1: save the plot as a PNG, PDF, EPS or JPEG file - button 2: send the plot to the printer - button 3: zoom mode.
-This is the default mode when SpectrumExplorer is started.
+- Saves the plot as a PNG, PDF, EPS or JPEG file. - iprints the plot. - zoom mode.
+This is the default mode when the Spectrum Explorer is started.
 Change the horizontal and vertical plot ranges by drawing a rectangular box using the left mouse button.
-Control-left mouse button will un-zoom the plot (or use the Autorange option under the right mouse button). - button 4: select spectra.
+Control-left mouse button will un-zoom the plot (or use the Autorange option under the right mouse button).

+- : select spectra.
 A clicked spectrum will be displayed with a bold line.
 Any operation, such as the Tasks under the right mouse button, will then only apply to this particular spectrum.
 Also the selected spectrum can be dragged to a new panel (note that dragging to the left and top of the original panel is not possible).
-The spectrum can also be dragged to the Variables window where it will be stored as a new variable. - button 5: pan mode.
+The spectrum can also be dragged to the Variables window where it will be stored as a new variable. - Property: pan mode.
 Pan through the spectrum by clicking the left mouse button and moving the mouse.
-If one only wants to pan along the x or y axes, click on the axis with the left mouse button and then move the mouse (or use the mouse wheel). - button 6: select ranges.
+If one only wants to pan along the x or y axes, click on the axis with the left mouse button and then move the mouse (or use the mouse wheel). - select ranges.
 Click and drag to select ranges in a plot (the middle mouse button can be used anytime for this as well).
 This will create a vertical grey bar.
-Then in the spectrum selection mode (button 4), only this will be saved as a new variable. - button 7: select points.
+Then in the spectrum selection mode (select spectra button), only this will be saved as a new variable. - select points.
 Click and/or drag with the left mouse button to select one or more spectral points.
-These points can later be flagged or removed. - button 8: (de-) activate preview mode.
-In preview mode a quick preview is displayed of all rows selected in the selection panel. - button 9: display/hide grid in the active sub plot - button 10: display/hide the plot legend - button 11: switch between line and histogram mode - button 12: display flagged channels - button 13: show/hide the plot title - button 14: open filter panel - button 15: show metadata of the displayed SpectrumDataset - button 16: open a raster panel showing all plots in the selection panel - button 17: open the properties panel in the top-right part of the SpectrumExplorer to view and modify any plot parameter.
+These points can later be flagged or removed. - (de-) activate preview mode.
+This mode displays a quick preview of all rows selected in the selection panel. - :::: : display/hide grid in the active sub plot. - : display/hide the plot legend. - tu: switch between line and histogram mode. - : display flagged channels. - T: show/hide the plot title - T: open filter panel. - : shows the metadata of the displayed SpectrumDataset. - in the selection panel.
+See Section 2.2.4.7 - opens the properties panel in the top-right part of the Spectrum Explorer to view and modify any plot parameter.
 The panel can also be opened using the 'Properties...' option under the right-click popup menu.
-If a paricular element in the context contains no changeable properties, the plot properties are displayed.
+If a particular element in the context contains no changeable properties, the plot properties are displayed.

 2.2.4.5.
-Plot Interactions
+Plot interactions